What causes and maintains diet culture?

 Their knowledge of food and

-what is normal eating
+what normal eating

-behaviours
+behaviours are.

-we live in
+we live in.

-A system that values weight, shape and size over health and well-being!
+A system that values weight, shape and size over health and wellbeing!

 What does diet culture mean to you?